maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 French involvment is not particularly taken well by the local authorities and recent regime changes have significantly impacted public opinion of french government

 * **USA** <br />
 Data up till 2020 shows that the United States had contributed 6 billion USD in military aid in the region.
 Although US physical military footprint has remained small.
-It's presence with training programms and other assistance have been noticeable.
+It's presence with training programs and other assistance have been noticeable.
 They have also developed TSCTP (The Trans-Sahara Counterterrorism Partnership) as a multi year partnership to combat terrorism and strenghten security of the region.
 [12]